felixhagspiel/webrtc-tutorial/client-js-tutorial.md

 	};
 	sendToServer(data);

+### Finish the handshake

-And now we are back on the offerer`s side.
+And now we are back on the offerer's side.
 Here we store the SDP and call the function `handshakeDone()`:

 	// we receive the answer
 	case 'answer':